nizarsayad/get-around-deployment/README.md

 [**GetAround API documentation**](http://ec2-35-180-36-210.eu-west-3.compute.amazonaws.com/docs)

+The link to the vidyard video is [here](https://share.vidyard.com/watch/zkEdHd2mrDnunbGGQC88y4?)

 GetAround is the Airbnb for cars.
 You can rent cars from any person for a few hours to a few days!
 Founded in 2009, this company has known rapid growth.
 In 2019, they count over 5 million users and about 20K available cars worldwide.

 This project is part of the professional certification Machine Learning Engineer (Concepteur Développeur en Science des données) and represents bloc 5 of the certification titled: "Deployment".